varikootisivasurya/movie-recommender/README.md

 These systems make recommendations using a user's item and profile features.
 They hypothesize that if a user was interested in an item in the past, they will once again be interested in it in the future

 One issue that arises is making obvious recommendations because of excessive specialization (user A is only interested in categories B, C, and D, and the system is not able to recommend items outside those categories, even though they could be interesting to them).

+ ## 2 ) Collaborative Based :
+Collaborative filtering systems, which are based on user-item interactions.

+Clusters of users with same ratings , similar users .

+Book recommendation , so use cluster mechanism .

+We take only one parameter , ratings or comments .

+In short, collaborative filtering systems are based on the assumption that if a user likes item A and another user likes the same item A as well as another item, item B, the first user could also be interested in the second item .

+Issues are :

+User-Item nXn matrix , so computationally expensive .

+Only famous items will get reccomended .

+New items might not get reccomended at all .